Celtic Frost (1984-1993, 2001-2008): a Thrash Metal band from Zürich, Switzerland.

 ounded in 1984 by Thomas Fischer (a.k.a.
-Tom Warrior; vocals), Martin Eric Ain (bass; who had replaced original member "Steve Warrior") and Stephen Priestly (drums; who had replaced Bruce Day - real name: Jörg Neubart), all of whom previously were of the Satanic thrash metal outfit Hellhammer who had released the mini LP Apocolyptic Raids 1990 A.D.
+Tom Warrior; vocals), Martin Eric Ain (bass; who had replaced original member "Steve Warrior") and Stephen Priestly (drums; who had replaced Bruce Day - Real Name: Jörg Neubart), all of whom previously were of the Satanic thrash metal outfit Hellhammer who had released the EP Apocolyptic Raids 1990 A.D.
 (1983), an album that met with critical disdain with most believing it was an amateurish affair.
 They had all left with Fischer from the former act when he decided that band had come to its creative limit.
 Signed to the German 'Noise' label, they launched the proto death metal set Morbid Tales (1984) later that year.

 Morbid Tales was a landmark of sorts featuring guttural vocals with a grim and dark musical backdrop.
 To Mega Therion (1985; "the great beast" in Greek) saw Ain not present but temporarily replaced with Dominic Steiner.
 The album gained cult status, the cover artwork featuring a painting by H.R.
 Giger entitled Satan I. The album proved to be a major influence on the then-developing death metal and black metal genres, all the same, it still fell short of their full potential.
 Before the follow-up of Emperor's Return (1986), Reed St. Mark took over as drummer.